 Yes, I understood him.
-I let him finish and then told him of my grandparents, the watch, and father's fate.
+I let him finish and then told him of the life of Konrad and Alexandra, my grandparents, the watch, and Father's fate.

 He peered over his glasses and smiled.

 "Now I see why you didn't want to sell me this watch," and tilting his head, commiseration in his eyes he continued, "You suffered as much as we did.
 The world is a cruel place.
 Who will tell the story of the people who suffered through this terrible century?"